Partnering with SPARK

 - Help students gain practical experience working on tobacco prevention.

-Spark mini-grants are periodically available to assist campuses in tobacco-free campus initiatives, including work towards a tobacco-free campus policy or to maintain a policy already in place.
-Schools are not required to have a mini-grant to be a Spark partner and receive the benefits above.
+SPARK periodically offers funds that are available to assist campuses in tobacco-free campus initiatives, including work towards a tobacco-free campus policy or to maintain a policy already in place.
+Schools are not required to have a funded SPARK project to receive the benefits above.

 - Any college campus in Wisconsin that wishes to mobilize staff and students to promote a tobacco-free campus environment

-To learn more about mini-grants and/or partnering with Spark:
+To learn more about the SPARK Project and/or partnering with SPARK: